Skyline (2010 film): Plot

-Jarrod and his wife Elaine arrive in Los Angeles, California for Jarrod's best friend Terry's birthday party.
-They celebrate with Terry's wife, Candice, and his assistant, Denise.
+Jarrod and his girlfriend Elaine arrive in Los Angeles, California, for Jarrod's best friend Terry's birthday party.
+They celebrate with Terry's girlfriend, Candice, and his assistant, Denise.
 During a private argument about whether or not they should move, Elaine reveals she is pregnant.

 The next morning, blue lights descend from the sky, hypnotizing anyone who looks at them.
-Every hypnotized person becomes zombie-like and immobilized, and is then collected by the light machines.
+Every hypnotized person becomes zombie-like and immobilized and is then collected by the light machines.
 This is the work of several alien ships that descend from the sky.
 Jarrod is about to be taken when Terry tackles him.
 The two escape the alien drones and meet up with Elaine.

 Terry looks for his neighbor Walt to leave in his car in the condominium.
 Walt's dog runs toward a creature; Walt tries to stop it and gets taken.
 Jarrod thinks open water is safer without machines.
 They meet a bickering couple, Colin and Jen, preparing to flee.
 As Terry's car leaves the garage, a massive alien flattens it, killing Denise.
 Terry escapes but is soon abducted.
 The trio retreats to the garage, encountering a multi-tentacled squid that corners them until building concierge Oliver hits it with an SUV.
 In the struggle, the squid sucks out Colin's brain.
-Jen joins, but gets abducted while they run back inside.
+Jen joins but gets abducted while they run back inside.
 The four survivors hide in the condominium.

-The next day, the U.S. Air Force attacks the alien spaceship and drones with stealth unmanned vehicles and conventional aircraft.
+The next day, the US Air Force attacks the alien spaceship and drones with stealth unmanned vehicles and conventional aircraft.
 One plane reaches the mothership and fires a nuclear missile, causing a massive explosion.
 The aliens survive, and the ship begins to repair itself.
 After Jarrod tells Elaine the alien light empowered him, he insists that safety lies outside.
 Oliver wants to stay and tries to restrain him.
 Jarrod begins to change, lifts Oliver off the floor, and vows to protect his family.